Francisco Cerúndolo: Personal life

 His younger brother Juan Manuel Cerúndolo (born 2001) is also a tennis player.
 Juan Manuel was also in his first final and won his first title at the 2021 Córdoba Open one week before his brother's final.

 The Cerúndolos became the first brothers to reach consecutive finals on the ATP Tour since 2017, when Alexander Zverev won the title in Rome and Mischa Zverev reached the final in Geneva.
-In Cordoba, Francisco contested the first ATP Tour event in which his brother was also competing, making them the first Argentine brothers in 40 years to appear in the same tournament.
+In Córdoba, Francisco contested the first ATP Tour event in which his brother was also competing, making them the first Argentine brothers in 40 years to appear in the same tournament.